Pollinator Place Gardens

 Pollinator Place Garden Locations

-- At least 60% of the total number of plants used in the site are made up of non-cultivar plant species that are native to the New York City region.
+- Plant a majority of non-cultivar plant species that are native to the New York City region.

-- 25% of the total number of plants used can be made up of Northeast regional native plants.
+- The remainder used can be made up of Northeast regional native plants

 - Let the grass grow!
 The clumping base of native perennial bunch grasses provide shelter and overwintering sites for butterfly life stages, bumble bees, beetles, and other beneficial insects.